 The Birth through Five Florida Child Care Professional Credential (FCCPC) Program is designed to provide the skills for immediate employment or job advancement.
-Admission requirements are the same as those for degree seeking college credit programs.
+Students may enroll in the program as a degree or non-degree seeking student.
+Documentation of a High School Diploma/GED is required for admission of all students.
+Degree seeking students must meet additional admission requirements.
 The FCCPC Program is eligible for the T.E.A.C.H. scholarship.